SeaQL/seaography/README.md

 # Seaography - GraphQL framework on top of SeaORM

-Seaography is a framework that helps you build GraphQL resolvers.
-It consist of a scheam-discoverer, a code-generator and a support library.

-## How to use
-1. `$ ./scripts/schema_generate.sh`
+Seaography is set of macros and a CLI tool that generate a ready to compile GraphQL API for relational databases.